sumarditjhai-sys/sumarditjhai-sys/README.md

 **Full Stack Developer** | **API Designer** | **AI Integration**

-I am a backend developer who specializes in building robust, scalable APIs and managing complex server-side state.
+I am a fullstack developer who specializes in building robust, scalable APIs and managing complex server-side state.
 My recent professional work includes engineering backend systems for a major fintech startup and a leading payment gateway company, handling secure transactions and high volume data.

 *Note: The majority of my professional commits are in private GitLab/GitHub repositories using company issued credentials.
 Below is a showcase of my personal projects.*